 How to Assemble Wood Picture Frames

-• -Plastic pegs (included with the frame)
+• -Thumbnails (included with the frame)

 • -Wood glue (avoid Gorilla Glue)